 The original Predator game is not particularly outstanding, but does a good job translating the movie into video game form.
 Players get to run from left to right shooting enemy soldiers while also avoiding being picked off by the Predator itself.
 When the time for a Predator game to be released on the MSX and NES came, however, it would be made by the masters of disastrous games, Pack-In-Video.
-Yes, Pack-In-Video, the makers of a great number of licensed and unlicensed video game tragedies like Back to the Future and Deep Blue, are responsible for Predator on the NES and MSX.
+Yes, Pack-In-Video, the makers of a great number of licensed and unlicensed video game tragedies like Rambo and Deep Blue, are responsible for Predator on the NES and MSX.
 The NES version was made for Pack-In-Video by Klon Co., Ltd., a little known developer that disappeared off the map after their first game until appearing out nowhere again as a developer of dating simulators for the 3DS in 2012.
 And of course that NES version of Predator was delivered to US shores via Activision, another publisher of outstanding examples of horrible licensed games on the NES like Ghostbusters, The Three Stooges, and Pack-In-Video’s own adaptation of Die Hard.

 Fortunately, the action and aesthetic of the Predator is prolific, and like the film Aliens was already being ripped off extensively in the video game world as its official game adaptations were being developed.
 Surely a good official Predator NES game would be easy to deliver to the marketplace.
 The US NES packaging is promising: